tsilva/curriculum-vitae/README.md

 - **Team:** Myself
 - **Technologies:** NodeJS, Express, socket.io, Redis, NGINX

-Lynker was a custom made real-time messaging server for Tynker, enginereed to handle a wide range of planned feature releases, from live dashboard notifications to project collaboration and multiplayer game development.
+Lynker was a custom made real-time messaging server for Tynker, engineered to handle a wide range of planned feature releases, from live dashboard notifications to project collaboration and multiplayer game development.
 It was designed to be scalable, reliable, and secure, with a focus on performance and low latency.

 I was responsible for the full stack development, from the initial architecture to the final deployment and post-deployment maintenance.
 It was successfully integrated into the Tynker platform, being used to power the [Collaborative Learning System](#collaborative-learning-system), the [Live Classes](#live-classes) platform and other features that required real-time communication.